 The chest-supported row is similar to the bent-over row.
 It is one of the most widely used compound exercises.
 It involves a few different joints that move across a wide range of motion.
-Therefore, it works out many muscles from the body, making it very effective for developing upper-body strength and endurance.
+Therefore, it works many muscles in the upper body and improves strength and endurance.

 As the name implies, it is a type of row where your chest is supported on a bench.
 By leaning into a bench with your upper torso, you can remove the need for your back to support the movement.

 Unlike other rowing styles, such as the bent-over row, your lower back and hamstrings are not involved in stabilizing the movement.

 This row is much more effective for targeting the back muscles because it doesn’t require other muscles to stay stable throughout the movement.
 This exercise can target different muscles depending on how your arm is positioned and how you are holding the weight.

 A chest supported row can be done with many different types of equipment, such as dumbbells, barbells, and cables and machines.

 The chest supported row can be performed with different grip variations, such as an overhand grip, reverse grip, and neutral grip and dumbbell equipment such as dumbbell, barbell, cable and machine.